the-Alberich/toy_payments_engine/Dependency_Choices.md

   Use `thiserror` for concise, compile-time error types, seamless `?`-based propagation, and maintainable error messages.

 #### **Details**
   I selected `thiserror` because it allows defining a strongly-typed `enum ApplicationError` with minimal boilerplate.
 The `#[error("...")]` macro generates `Display` implementations, the `#[from]` attribute auto-implements conversions from underlying errors (`std::io::Error`, `csv::Error`, etc.), and the `#[source]` attribute enables standard error chaining so you retain the context of inner causes.
-Alternatives like `anyhow` trade type safety for convenience, `snafu` adds complexity, `error-chain` is deprecated, and rolling your own error types would be verbose and error-prone.
+Alternatives like `anyhow` trade type safety for convenience, `snafu` adds complexity, `error-chain` is deprecated, and building error types from scratch would be verbose and error-prone.

 ---